thisiserico/preferences/code-semantics/tests/README.md

 need for this scenario.
 With the test as we have it now, can we ensure it's testing the case we have at hand?
 Nope 🙅‍♀️ We do check that an error is returned, but our test could be failing because of another guard clause.
 Let's address that issue.
-The standard way for doing this in `go` is to provide a bunch of global errors on top of the file.
+One of the ways for doing this in `go` is to provide a bunch of global errors on top of the file.
 Without getting into details, for sure other languages handle this in a different way.
 If you're using exceptions, throwing them as we saw in the [guard clauses][guard-clauses] chapter should be enough.